rpmuller/ePubs/WesternPhilosophy.md

 sense, he thinks, is as good as a sensible world can be.
 He feels strongly the beauty of things perceived by the senses:

-Who that truly perceives the harmony of the Intellectual Realm could fail, if he has any bent towards music, to answer to the harmony in sensible sounds?
-What geometrician or arithmetician could fail to take pleasure in the symmetries, correspondences and principles of order observed in visible things?
+> Who that truly perceives the harmony of the Intellectual Realm could
+> fail, if he has any bent towards music, to answer to the harmony in
-Consider, even, the case of pictures: those seeing by the bodily sense the productions of the art of painting do not see the one thing in the one only way; they are deeply stirred by recognizing in the objects depicted to the eyes the presentation of what lies in the idea, and so are called to recollection of the truth the very experience out of which Love rises.
-Now, if the sight of Beauty excellently reproduced upon a face hurries the mind to that other Sphere, surely no one seeing the loveliness lavish in the world of sense this vast orderliness, the form which the stars even in their remoteness display, no one could be so dull-witted, so immoveable, as not to be carried by all this to recollection, and gripped by reverent awe in the thought of all this, so great, sprung from that greatness.
-Not to answer thus could only be to have neither fathomed this world nor had any vision of that other (II, 9, 16).
+> sensible sounds?
+What geometrician or arithmetician could fail to
+> take pleasure in the symmetries, correspondences and principles of
+> order observed in visible things?
+Consider, even, the case of
+> pictures: those seeing by the bodily sense the productions of the
+> art of painting do not see the one thing in the one only way; they
+> are deeply stirred by recognizing in the objects depicted to the
+> eyes the presentation of what lies in the idea, and so are called to
+> recollection of the truth the very experience out of which Love
+> rises.
+Now, if the sight of Beauty excellently reproduced upon a
+> face hurries the mind to that other Sphere, surely no one seeing the
+> loveliness lavish in the world of sense this vast orderliness, the
+> form which the stars even in their remoteness display, no one could
+> be so dull-witted, so immoveable, as not to be carried by all this
+> to recollection, and gripped by reverent awe in the thought of all
+> this, so great, sprung from that greatness.
+Not to answer thus could
+> only be to have neither fathomed this world nor had any vision of
+> that other (II, 9, 16).

 There is another reason for rejecting the Gnostic view.
 The Gnostics think that nothing divine is associated with the sun, moon, and stars; they were created by an evil spirit.
 Only the soul of man, among things perceived, has any goodness.
-But Plotinus is firmly persuaded that the heavenly bodies are the bodies of
+But Plotinus is firmly persuaded that the heavenly bodies are the bodies of god-like beings, immeasurably superior to man.

-315

-WESTERN PHILOSOPHICAL THOUGHT

-god-like beings, immeasurably superior to man.
 According to the Gnostics, "their own soul, the soul of the least of mankind, they declare deathless, divine; but the entire heavens and the stars